 The following are the primary procedures we performed to address this critical audit matter.
 We obtained an understanding of the internal controls over the Company's processes for providing information to the internal reserve engineer and his processes for preparing the reserve report.
 We evaluated (1) the professional qualifications of the Company's internal reserve engineer and (2) the knowledge, skill, and ability of the Company's internal reserve engineer.
 We assessed the methodology used by the Company to estimate the reserves for consistency with industry and regulatory standards and obtained confirmation from the internal reserve engineer.
 We tested the current year pricing, production, and expenses used in the preparation of the reserve report.
-In addition, we performed a retrospective review of the prior year reserve report.
+We performed a retrospective review of the prior year reserve report.
+We analyzed the amortization expense calculation for compliance with industry and regulatory standards and recalculated it.
+We also analyzed the ceiling test impairment calculation for compliance with industry and regulatory standards.
+In addition, we performed an independent calculation of the ceiling test impairment calculation and compared our results with the Company's results.